duolu/fmkit/README.md

 ## The Data Repository

 Here is a description of the dataset we have collected to facilitate our research on in-air-handwriting passcode and biometrics.
+We have IRB approval of this data collection (Arizona State University STUDY00008279).
 Two devices are used (shown in the following figure): a wearable device (a custom-made data glove with inertial sensors) and a contactless 3D camera (the Leap Motion controller).
 The data repository contains the following five datasets.

 ![Device illustration.](pics/devices.png)